-“I want to assure the entire nation that I stand committed not just to ensure justice for Ashifa but also seek exemplary punishment for those responsible for a crime whose brutal savagery has shamed humanity,” Mufti posted on Twitter.
+“I want to assure the entire nation that I stand committed not just to ensure justice for XXXX but also seek exemplary punishment for those responsible for a crime whose brutal savagery has shamed humanity,” Mufti posted on Twitter.

 “We will never ever let another child suffer in this way.
-We will bring a new law that will make the death penalty mandatory for those who rape minors, so that little Ashifa’s case becomes the last,” she said.
+We will bring a new law that will make the death penalty mandatory for those who rape minors, so that little xxxx’s case becomes the last,” she said.

 30. Opposition National Conference leader Omar Abdullah lashed out at Mufti for inaction against the two BJP ministers who attended the protest rally.